How to Spot a Lie (and Deliver Alternative Truth)

 “Planned to enclose the $20 that I borrowed last week – but had already sealed the envelope.”

-Agree, that was a stupid one as well, but my point is that verbal cues are often too obvious to an observant listener and therefore are easy to replicate for a creative speaker.
+Agree, that was a stupid one.
+However, my point is that verbal cues are often too obvious to an observant listener and therefore are easy to replicate for a creative speaker.
 Any verbal cues can be learned, controlled and “scripted” for the occasion, rehearsed – and finally delivered with excellence.
 If you closely observe a reasonably successful politician delivering a speech, you will get my point.
 Chances are that you have never watched them with enough attention because of the reasons explained in the opening paragraph.

 On the other hand, some politicians are great actors, and some actors can deliver a really stunning performance.
 You must have seen this one delivered by Meg Ryan.
 According to Rob Reiner, the movie director, he had every sound of this scene scripted, and coached the actress for the entire day.